 Why I Leave My Horses Turned out During Winter Storms

 The interesting thing about an ice storm that leaves 1-2 inches of solid ice on the ground is that the sounds of a farm change.
-Between the cracking of ice and the utter silence, I noticed that I could hear each of my horses footsteps in the pasture, even from inside my home about 150 yards away.
+Between the cracking of ice and the utter silence, I noticed that I could hear each of my horses’ footsteps in the pasture, even from inside my home about 150 yards away.

 For several reasons, we chose not to keep horses in the barn after that winter ice storm had passed.
-We kep stalls closed for a few hours during the initial rain-turning-to-sleet phase of the storm, then immediately turned them out (with access to a shelter with hay) even though there was solid ice frozen on the ground.
+We kept stalls closed for a few hours during the initial rain-turning-to-sleet phase of the storm, then immediately turned them out (with access to a shelter with hay) even though there was solid ice frozen on the ground.
+Why?
 The forecast promised that the ice would remain for more than a week, and for various reasons we were not comfortable keeping the horses in stalls that long.

 Horse Turnout in Ice-Covered Pastures

-I realized as I listened to my horse’s hoofs reverberate on the solid ice through those days and nights of eerie silence, that they were each taking themselves on a slow, careful walk around the perimeter of the pasture about once per hour.
-This fascinating experience led me to grow more trust in my horses intuitive ability to know when and how to move on ice and other conditions.
+I realized as I listened to my horse’s hooves reverberate on the solid ice through those days and nights of eerie silence, that they were each taking themselves on a slow, careful walk around the perimeter of the pasture about once per hour.
+This fascinating experience led me to grow more trust in my horse’s intuitive ability to know when and how to move on ice and other conditions.

-Horse Riding in Snow
+Horsekeeping in Snow

 Many horses with thick winter coats, like Bashkir Curlies, don’t usually need to be blanketed with horse blankets in this type of weather.
-Their winter coats are thick enough to keep the warm in most temperatures.
-Putting a blanket on a horse with a good winter coat actually makes horses own coat less effective in keeping them warm- long after the blanket is removed.
+Their winter coats are thick enough to keep them warm in most temperatures.
+Putting a winter horse blanket on a horse with a good winter coat actually makes horse’s own coat less effective in keeping them warm- long after the blanket is removed.
 Horses naturally warm themselves by puffing up their coats.
 When a blanket is added, the hairs are made to lay down and, if the blanket doesn’t compensate sufficiently for that with insulation- can potentially make a horse colder.

 The picture below shows our white mare trotting through the snow in our back pasture after a snow fall in December of 2006.
 Our horses were happy to get turned out and played happily in the soft fetlock-deep snow.
 Notice our Chestnut mare, Lucy, following close behind!
 Some types of snow are perfectly safe to turn a horse out on- it provides a soft but somewhat supportive footing.

 If you note that the footing around your trough is particularly bad, there’s not much you can do in winter weather (short of the laborious process of draining, moving, and refilling) but you may want to make a note to made footing upgrades before next winter.